 Austin Boxer Rescue (ABR) is a nonprofit, volunteer-led dog rescue established in 2006 and serving the entire state of Texas.
 ABR rescues dogs from community shelter partners and individual owners who can no longer care for their dogs.
 ABR provides safe, clean, comfortable shelter in the ABR kennel or in volunteer foster homes, nutritious food, medical treatment through 17 veterinary practice partners, rehabilitation and care to prepare each dog for adoption.

-Seniors’ Pet Assistance Network (SPAN) is an innovative program whose mission is to foster the joy of companionship.
+Seniors’ Pet Assistance Network (SPAN) is an innovative program whose mission is to foster the joy of animal companionship.
 SPAN supports the relationship and bond between low-income Dallas County seniors and their pets.
-SPAN’s clients are low-income seniors, age 67 or older, who live in Dallas County and have a companion animal.
-For many of these senior citizens, their pet is the only companionship they will have for weeks on end.
+Clients are low-income seniors, age 67 or older, who live in Dallas County and have a companion animal.
+For many, their pet is the only companionship they have for weeks on end.
+It is important to SPAN and their clients are able to keep companion pets as healthy as possible for as long as possible.
+Senior dogs have specific needs and, sometimes, higher costs of care.

 Since 2004, Legacy Boxer Rescue's (LBR) all-volunteer mission has been to seek out boxers in need in North Texas, and create the legacy they deserve– a loving family and home of their own.
 To achieve this mission, LBR pulls dogs in need from shelters and accepts surrendered dogs directly from owners without regard to age or health.
 LBR has 233 active volunteers and averages 100-150 adoptions each year.
 All dogs are spayed or neutered prior to adoption.